jonhiggs/question/README.md

 It should run on any Unix OS.
 If you have [cecho](http://github.com/jonhiggs/cecho.git) then you'll get some colour.

+If you don't have GNU date (this applies to you if your running OS X or BSD), you'll need to get it for support of type=date.

 ## Usage
 `question [OPTIONS] <question>`